 Can our agency share our resources with Arrival Advisor?

 No, all the information provided by Arrival Advisor is publicly available.
 We are committed to keeping Arrival Advisor free, anonymous, and easy-to-use.

-You can always return to the questionnaire from the Home page.
-Once you open the questionnaire, you will be able to answer more questions, change your answers, or remove selected answers.
+You can always return to the questionnaire by clicking on the Home page.From there, you can click “Back to questionnaire” and you will be able to answer more questions, change your answers, or remove selected answers.
 You can also click “Delete all user data” in the Help menu to remove all your answers and reset your app entirely.